Paul Păltănea: Biography

-Paul Păltănea was a man of culture in the true sense of the word.
-He was a teacher, worker, clerk, museographer, and for a while a librarian at the V.A.
-Urechia County Library in Galați.
-After his retirement, academician Păltănea crossed the threshold of the library almost daily, but also of the State Archives branch, where his passion for the history of Galați attracted him.

-He was a veritable living encyclopedia, he knew the history of Galați families and not only that, but also the history of buildings, streets, monuments, and he was often the one who got a young researcher out of an impasse, to whom he addressed, as a sign of respect, the appellation "colleague".
+Paul Păltănea was a teacher, worker, clerk, museographer, and a librarian at the V.A.
+Urechia County Library.
+He had knowledge of history of buildings, streets, monuments, and he was often the one who got a young researcher out of an impasse, to whom he addressed, as a sign of respect, the appellation "colleague".

 He was one of the founding members of the Sever Zotta Romanian Institute of Genealogy and Heraldry in Iasi, established in 1999.
 In recent years, Paul Păltănea was the president of the Galați branch of the Association of Former Political Detainees from Romania.
 He was conferred the title of honorary citizen of Galați municipality.
 Through a government decision from December 2014, the name of the Galați History Museum was changed to the Paul Păltănea History Museum.